EPCCed/eidf-docs/docs/services/s3/s3browser.md

 ### Toggle file (object) versioning

-The EIDF S3 service supports file (object) versioning.
+The EIDF S3 Service supports file (object) versioning.
 By default, versioning is disabled, and only the latest version of files will be kept.
 If versioning is enabled, then you can preserve, retrieve, and restore every version of every file stored in your bucket.

 To toggle versioning: